keyboardio/Kaleidoscope/docs/setup_toolchain.md

     $ sudo cp 60-kaleidoscope.rules /etc/udev/rules.d
     $ sudo /etc/init.d/udev reload
     ```

+    For Arch based distributions the following command will be used instead of `sudo /etc/init.d/udev reload`
+    ```sh
+    $ sudo udevadm control --reload-rules && udevadm trigger
+    ```

 4. Then disconnect and reconnect the keyboard for that change to take effect.